Evyatar-git/devops-task-manager/README.md

-###IMPORTANT NOTE###
+### IMPORTANT NOTE ###
 This project is a constant WIP meant to help me practice and learn DevOps practices and tools, it was made using Claude AI.

 # DevOps Task Manager

-A cloud-native task management application demonstrating modern DevOps practices including containerization, infrastructure as code, and automated CI/CD deployment.
+A cloud-native task management application demonstrating modern DevOps practices including containerization, infrastructure as code, modular architecture, and automated CI/CD deployment.

 ## Architecture

 - **Application**: Python Flask with SQLite database
 - **Containerization**: Docker with Docker Compose
-- **Infrastructure**: AWS (VPC, ALB, Auto Scaling) managed with Terraform
+- **Infrastructure**: AWS (VPC, ALB, Auto Scaling) managed with modular Terraform
 - **CI/CD**: Jenkins containerized pipeline with automated testing and deployment
 - **Deployment**: Automated via user data scripts and container orchestration
+- **Architecture Pattern**: Modular infrastructure with separation of concerns

 ## Features